Welcome to Communicate SLT’s services for

 What happens after a referral is received?

-Following a referral, we will:
+Following a request, we will:

 • Find out more information about your child or young person.